-Reduce the fragment by the gentle use of a periosteal elevator and a ball-spiked pusher (illustrated), or a dental pick.
+Reduce the fragment using a periosteal elevator and a ball-spiked pusher (illustrated), or a dental pick.

-Make a lateral skin incision for the insertion of a large pointed reduction forceps.
+Make a medial stab incision for the placement of the pointed reduction forceps.

 Temporary fixation with K-wire insertion

 Hold the final reduction using a large pointed reduction forceps.
-Make sure not to place the pointed reduction forceps too posteriorly, as compression across the intercondylar notch would tend to tilt the fragment.
+Make sure to place the pointed reduction forceps not too posterior as compression across the intercondylar notch would tend to tilt the fragment.

 Secure the reduction with one, or more, temporary K-wires.
 Make sure that the K-wire does not conflict with the planned screw track.